coyotoid/gris/README.md

 ### to-do

 - [ ] finish the type checker
-- [ ] rework lexer and parser... perhaps?
+- [x] rework lexer and parser... perhaps?
-  - would like to have a proper expression tree as opposed to working directly on a s-exp
+  - [ ] done, but still needs some work, especially since compiling the parser throws some warnings (baby's first parser yay \^_\^)

+    ```
+    Warning: one state has reduce/reduce conflicts.
+    Warning: one reduce/reduce conflict was arbitrarily resolved.
+    ```